 What's more, live wallpapers are another reason for a poor battery life on the Galaxy S9.
 I tried using one for a few days.
 But, seeing the alarming drop in the battery percentages made me reconsider my decision.

 At the same time, do follow a couple of best practices for charging your device such as using only the charging cable that came with your device along with the supplied charger.
+Also, it doesn't hurt to keep a power bank (like the Anker PowerCore Speed 10000 QC) to back you up when the phone battery ditches you.

 How has your Galaxy S9 experience been so far?
 Do let us know in the comments section below.